 If you believe you received a duplicate ballot for another reason, please contact our Elections Division at 303-795-4511.

-If you make a mistake, damage or lose your ballot, you may request a replacement ballot by calling us at 303-795-4511 by June 18, or by visiting any of our Voter Service and Polling Centers between June 18 and June 26.
+If you make a mistake, damage or lose your ballot, you may request a replacement ballot by calling us at 303-795-4511 by October 29, or by visiting a Voter Service and Polling Center between October 22 and November 6.
 When we issue your replacement ballot, we will void your original ballot.

-Under Colorado law, voters must sign their ballot envelope, and their signature must be verified against the signature in their voter registration record.
+It's required by Colorado law to sign your ballot envelope.
+And your signature must be verified against the signature in your voter registration record.
 (Title 1-7.5-107(5)(c) C.R.S.).

 This prevents fraudulent voting by ensuring that you voted your own ballot.